If you’re seeking hardy flowers for a garden or container that gets at least six hours of sun a day, consider these sun-loving perennials.

 With never-ending blooms, this rugged perennial explodes with showy flowers in shades of lavender, blue or pink.
 It’s such a treat to have catmint in the garden for the flowers but don’t overlook its gray-green foliage, which brings much to the show, too.
 Depending on variety, catmint can grow taller than 5 feet.
 Try the Greek catmint variety for height.

-Catmint is not disease or pest-prone making it a must-have for the garden.
+Catmint is not prone to disease or pests making it a must-have for the garden.
 In case you’re wondering about the name, this favorite is beloved by cats too.
 Outdoor frolicking felines will love licking and biting the leaves, similar to another type of catmint, catnip.

 4. Blanket flower